charliecalvert/CloudNotes/Assignments/Aws/AwsRunSshScript.md

 runCpuInfo(hostAddress, response);
 ```

 Test your code and make sure it works.
-You should see the output from running the CpuInfo script on your EC2 server.
+In the console, you should see the output from running the CpuInfo script on your EC2 server.

 ## Create sshRunner Module

 Create a file called **routes/ssh-runner.js**.
-Move the
+Move the appropriate code for handling the **call-cpu-info** endpoint from **routes/index.js** into that file.
+Remove the redundant code from **routes/index.js**.

+## Turn it in

+Specify:

+- branch (week06)
+- folder (week06-run-ssh)
+- tag (week06-run-ssh)
+- Repo URL

+Include a screenshot of the result you see in your browser console when your run the script.
+If you can, show the bash terminal in the background.

 [lt]: https://www.jetbrains.com/help/webstorm/using-live-templates.html